Equality and Inclusion

 SCRA Equalities Strategy

-Since publication of that strategy, there has been significant further development of our approach and in May 2018 we launched our Equalities & Inclusion Strategy 2018-21.
+Since publication of that strategy, there has been significant further development of our approach and in May 2018 we launched our Equalities & Inclusion Strategy and outcomes 2018-21.
 You can view the strategy here.

 SCRA Equal Pay Statement